rerun-io/rerun/design/data_model_3.md

 # Data Model 3
-Proposal for the third iteration of the data model.
+The core of the third iteration of the data model and data store.

 ## Problems with previous model